Kron4ek/Conty/README.md

 ./conty.sh ls /usr/bin
 ```

-It is possible to run arbitary binaries from your storage.
+It is also possible to run binaries from your storage.
 For example, if you want to run an application that resides on your HOME, run something like:

 ```
 ./conty.sh /home/username/SomeApplication/binaryfile